What is True Power Factor?

 True Power Factor :

-The overall power factor of the electrical network not only depends on the displacement power factor but also depends on the harmonic distortion in the electrical network.
+The overall power factor of the electrical network depends not only on the displacement power factor but also on the harmonic distortion in the electrical network.

 The true power factor is calculated using the following formula.